zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/blade-cli/installing-and-updating-blade-cli.md

 1. Click *Next* to install Blade CLI.

-On Windows environments, the `blade` command is added to your path automatically.
-On Linux or Mac, you must add `~/jpm/bin` to your path.
+On Windows environments, the `blade` command is added to your path automatically on Windows or if you're using `bash` or `zsh` on Mac and Linux.
+See [Troubleshooting Blade CLI](./troubleshooting-blade-cli.md) for further information.

 ## Configuring a Proxy